MicrosoftDocs/cloud-adoption-framework/docs/modernize/business-alignment/evaluate-modernization-options.md

 The technical readiness assessment will help you figure out what cloud adoption strategy to take.

 For each workload you're thinking about modernizing, answer the following questions.
-These are just example questions to get you thinking along the right lines.
+The questions are just examples to get you thinking along the right lines.
 These questions are for workloads.
-They are not a general assessment or your organization or entire portfolio.
+They aren't a general assessment or your organization or entire portfolio.

 |Question|Yes|No|
 |--|--|--|